quintel/documentation/docs/main/heat-built-environment.md

 The building stock sets the preconditions for heat in the built environment.
 It determines the amount of heat needed and is also relevant for which heating technologies can be used to meet the heat demand.

 ### Households (residential)
-The ETM distinguishes four housing types:
+The ETM distinguishes four residence types:
 * Apartments
 * Detached houses
 * Semi-detached houses (not available for all country datasets in the ETM)
 * Terraced houses

-Each housing type is then split into construction periods:
+Each residence type is then split into construction periods:
 * Before 1945
 * 1945 – 1964
 * 1965 – 1984